CityOfZion/neo3-boa/CONTRIBUTING.md

 ### Tests

 Always create unit tests and run them all to make sure everything is working.
-This project uses CircleCI with Neo Test Runner and Neo-Express to test its features and Coveralls to track the Code Coverage.
+This project uses CircleCI with [NeoGo](https://github.com/nspcc-dev/neo-go/) to test its features and Coveralls to track the Code
+Coverage.
 To run all tests run the Python script at boa3_test/tests/run_unit_tests.py.

 ## Submitting new features or bug fixes